ipshipyard/ipfs-deploy-action/README.md

 - What's the difference between uploading a CAR and using the Pinning API?
   - Since the CAR is like a tarball of the full build with some additional metadata (merkle proofs), the upload will be as big as the build output.
 Pinning with the [Pinning API](https://github.com/ipfs/pinning-services-api-spec) in contrast is just a request to instruct the pinning service to retrieve and pin the data.
 At the time this action is first released, CAR uploads is supported by Kubo, Storacha, and Filebase, but not Pinata.
+- How can I update DNSLink?
+  - See https://github.com/ipfs/dnslink-action as a complement to this action.